froger-me/wp-packages-update-server/packages.md

 ```

 **Description**
-Fired after a package has been deleted from the WordPress file system.
+Fired after a package has been deleted from the file system.
 Fired during client update API request.

 **Parameters**
 $result
-> (bool) true if the package has been deleted on the WordPress file system
+> (bool) `true` if the package has been deleted on the file system

 $type
 > (string) type of the deleted package - "Plugin" or "Theme"